klqulei/BilateralVideoSegmentation/README.md

 All code provide here is to be used for **research purposes only**.
 For questions regarding commercial use, including licensing rights and IP, you must contact the owner; The Walt Disney Company.

-Note: If you use this software, you should cite the following work:
+Note: If you use this software, please cite the following work:

     Bilateral Space Video Segmentation
     Nicolas Maerki, Federico Perazzi, Oliver Wang, Alexander Sorkine-Hornung